Frankston, Victoria: Coastline

-The suburb is at the southernmost end of Beaumaris Bay on the eastern coastline of Port Phillip; a 22 km continuous stretch of beaches, broken only by the Patterson River, Mordialloc Creek and Kananook Creek, beginning at sandstone cliffs in the Melbourne southeastern suburb of Beaumaris and ending at Olivers Hill in Frankston.
+The suburb is at the southernmost end of Beaumaris Bay on the eastern coastline of Port Phillip; a 22 km continuous stretch of beaches, broken only by Mordialloc Creek, the Patterson River and Kananook Creek, beginning at sandstone cliffs in the Melbourne southeastern suburb of Beaumaris and ending at Olivers Hill in Frankston.

 Frankston Beach is continually rated as one of the cleanest in Australia.
 It won the Keep Australia Beautiful Victorian Clean Beaches Award in 2008, 2011 and 2012 (the final year of the award), and also represented Victoria for the Australian Clean Beach Award in those years.
 On days of storm with gale-force westerly winds Frankston becomes one of the few areas of Port Phillip with wave swell of a size that allows for surfing—usually around two metres.
 As a result, Frankston Beach is one of the most popular among both locals and visitors in Victoria.

 Three sand bars are located off the coastline of Frankston Beach.
 The first bar is located relatively close the shore which creates shallow troughs in a rhythmic fashion every 150 metres.
 The second is located 100 metres offshore and also alternates rhythmically, although less than the 150-metre fashion of the first.
 The third is straight and located 200 metres into the bay.

 Frankston City Council also has strict protection policies with regards to the sand dunes and native flora along the Frankston foreshore, and has regularly received commendations for its litter prevention and coastal rehabilitation programs.
 As a result, its coastline has retained much of its natural element.
 A raised timber foreshoreway named the Frankston Boardwalk winds through large areas of the foreshore (including the Frankston Foreshore Reserve) in order to protect it whilst allowing it to be enjoyed by visitors.

 Only key zones on the foreshore at the Frankston Waterfront have been developed.
 Around Frankston Pier north to the mouth of Kananook Creek is landscaped with public art, and has a café and restaurants, a playground, the Frankston Visitor Information Centre, Frankston Yacht Club, and Frankston Volunteer Coast Guard.
 North of it is the Frankston Life Saving Club.

 Kananook Creek runs close to the coastline of Port Phillip Bay, leaving a narrow strip of coast several kilometres long almost completely surrounded by water, giving the locality the name Long Island.
 It is not technically an island, as the creek does not flow into the bay at any point other than its mouth near Frankston Beach.
 However, in 1984 the Patterson Lakes, which connect to the bay, were joined to Kananook Creek via an underground aqueduct, and a pumping station was built to pump salt water from the lakes into the creek to improve the water quality in the creek.

 A substantial sand dune, which was formed over 1000 years ago, once ran parallel to the majority of the Frankston coastline and provided the course for the Frankston railway line (between Mordialloc and Seaford) and for the Nepean Highway (to Olivers Hill).